jefdaj/horcrux/README.md

 Generic install
 ---------------

-Horcrux should work anywhere you can install the following apt dependencies or their equivalents:
+Horcrux should work anywhere you can install the following Debian packages or their equivalents:

 * gnupg
 * pwgen
-* python 2.7
+* python2 (2.7 ideally)
 * python-docopt
 * python-gnupg
 * ssss